On this page

-This new PAD represents a further opportunity for the Government to partner with the service delivery sector and investors to continue improving outcomes for those who need it most.
+This new PAD represents a further opportunity for the Victorian Government to partner with the service delivery sector and investors to continue improving outcomes for those who need it most.

 Two information sessions were held to take interested parties through the Statement of Intent and receive sector feedback.
-Recordings of these sessions are available below.

 Frequently asked questions